Why Learning to Read Fluently is Crucial

 Be sure to let your child choose what books he/she would like to check out.
 This teaches good problem solving skills, especially if they are only allowed to check out 5-10 books, in place of taking the entire library home!

 If you don’t have time to visit your local public library, please look into purchasing books for your kiddos.
 This is a wonderful way to build up their “personal” libraries!
-I am affiliated with two super cool new and used online bookstores.
-They are both known for giving back to the world in the form of books to help kids and adults overcome illiteracy.
-If you’re interested, please click on one of the images below, or visit their websites directly!
+I am affiliated with a super cool new and used online bookstore.
+They are known for giving back to the world in the form of books to help kids and adults overcome illiteracy.
+If you’re interested, please click this link to find out more.

 Getting Your Pre-K, Kindergarten and Early Elementary Kiddos Excited to Read With ABC Mouse.com